-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures pointed to a weaker start for an abbreviated trading week as questions about tax reform continue.
+U.S. stock futures shifted gears and turned modestly higher ahead of the first session of an abbreviated trading week as concerns about a proposed tax overhaul linger.
 On Bay Street, futures were mostly flat as oil prices turned lower.
-Overseas, European markets were rattled by the collapse of coalition talks in Germany.
+Overseas, European markets were rattled by the collapse of coalition talks in Germany but steadied as the session progressed.

 "U.S. markets are likely to be dominated by all the speculation about potential tax reform in a holiday shortened week as Thanksgiving and Black Friday looms at the end of the week, while the Fed minutes are likely to be scrutinized for any potential clues as to the Fed's thinking about additional rate rises next year," Michael Hewson, CMC Markets U.K.'s chief market analyst, said in a note.